iraf-community/pyraf/docs/pyraf_tutorial.rst

   --> gwm.window("My Special Graphic")

 you will create a new graphics window which becomes the current plotting window for PyRAF graphics.
-The ``gwm.window("GraphicsWindowName")`` function makes the named window the active graphics window.
+The :func:`gwm.window()` function makes the named window the active graphics window.
 If a graphics window with that name does not yet exist, a new one is created.
-Windows can be deleted by closing them directly or using ``gwm.delete("GraphicsWindowName")``.
+Windows can be deleted by closing them directly or using :func:`gwm.delete()`.
 Using these commands, one can write a script to display several plots simultaneously on your workstation.

 Other Graphics Devices